 Our building renovations

-Berkeley Friends Meeting has been working on our renovations-- planning, raising money, and actually building and finishing-- for practically ten years (2006 - 2016).
+Berkeley Friends Meeting has been working on our renovations-- planning, raising money, and actually building and finishing-- for more than ten years (2006 - 2018).
+We are finally done and will be having an official Open House, opening our Meetinghouse to the neighborhood and our friends to view the results.

 Prior to renovations, we had three separate buildings-- our Meetinghouse, a separate Education Building, and a separate house we called Quaker House.
 We began our process when we realized we needed to make our buildings wheelchair accessible; prior to renovations, individuals in wheelchairs had to go around the Education Building and then come in the back way in order to get into the Meetinghouse.
 The Meeting approved a Long Range Planning Committee to organize and plan for the renovations and, under their leadership, the Meeting moved forward.